linearcoffeecup/MechaCar_Statistical_Analysis/README.md

   a) **one-sided t-test** where the t-test is defined as t.test(statistical_MechaCar, mu=mean(statistical_df$cty)) on the city fuel efficiency for only the MechaCars but tested against the population mean.
 Here sattistical_MechaCar <- subset(statistical_df, company == "MechaCar") is used.
 The four conditions for a one-sample t-test should be checked prior to performimg the test.

-The *null hypothesis* could be that the MechaCar city fuel efficiecy is predicted to have better efficiency with high statisitcal significance, or the *alternate hypothesis* could be that there is randomness seen in the data and so efficiency does not stand out for MechaCars compared to competitors.
+The *null hypothesis* could be that the MechaCar city fuel efficiecy is predicted to have better efficiency with high statisitcal significance, and the *alternate hypothesis* could be that there is randomness seen in the data and so efficiency does not stand out for MechaCars compared to competitors.

 b) **one-way ANOVA test** where for the aov() test the dependent variable will be cty and there will be two independent variables:  safety_rating and company.
 The aov() test requires that the dependent variable be numeric and continuous (which it is) and the idependent variables be categorical (which they are).
 In addition, an aov() test requires a data frame structure (which the statistical_df database was assumed to be generated with).
 This test will explore the mean of the city fuel efficiency across MechaCar and competitor companies and the safety ratings of each car (recall that there is a one-to-one correspondence of safety rating and vihicle id).